-I fully admit the difference between the graces and the gifts; but I do not admit it to put aside that baptism which makes the unity of the body&#8212;a mould in which the Christian affections are formed according to the word, or to make these affections to be simply gracious feelings.
+I fully admit the difference between the graces and the gifts; but I do not admit it to put aside that baptism which makes the unity of the body -- a mould in which the Christian affections are formed according to the word, or to make these affections to be simply gracious feelings.

-In speaking of *ministry,* Mr. Monsell could very well quote the most striking passages which relate to the body of Christ, and so he seems not to neglect them.
+In speaking of *ministry*, Mr. Monsell could very well quote the most striking passages which relate to the body of Christ, and so he seems not to neglect them.
 Why then put them aside when the question is concerning the union of the members?

-Mr. M. says again, &#8220;The Church, being composed of men, is a human society.&#8221;
+Mr. M. says again, "The Church, being composed of men, is a human society."